 Lumpectomy (Partial Mastectomy)

 Your surgeon removes the tumor along with some of the breast tissue surrounding it.
-If you have this procedure, you'll most likely need radiation treatments to follow.
+You'll most likely need radiation treatments afterward.

 Lymph Node Surgery

 An important part of breast cancer surgery involves checking the lymph nodes to see if the cancer has spread.
-The doctor usually does this at the time of the original surgery, but sometimes he does that at a later time.
+The doctor usually does this at the time of the original surgery, they can also do it at a later time.
 There are two main types of lymph node surgery for breast cancer:

-Axillary lymph node dissection (ALND).
+- Axillary lymph node dissection (ALND).
 The surgeon takes out about 10 to 20 lymph nodes from under the arm.
-Those then get checked for cancer.
+Those get checked for cancer.

 - Sentinel lymph node biopsy.
 The surgeon finds and removes the lymph node where the breast cancer would most likely have spread first.
 This surgery is less likely to cause lymphedema, or swelling in the arm, than an ALND.